vryy/4C/README.md

 ### Set-up Git

+A Git version >= 2.9 is required. <!-- We need at least this version to be able to configure the path to the git-hooks as outlined below. -->
+Consult the official [Git documentation](www.git-scm.org) to obtain a more recent Git installation if necessary.

 1. Set your username to your full name, i.e., first name followed by last name, and your email address to your institute email address with the following commands: